MLHale/nebraska-gencyber/students/raspberry-pi-intro/README.md

 * Hit enter to answer yes to the question do you want to continue

-The upgrade options to apt-get tells the operating system to compare the current software against the new catalog you just downloaded with the update command.
+The upgrade options to apt-get tell the operating system to compare the current software against the new catalog you just downloaded with the update command.
 Any software that has a newer version is now downloaded and installed

 ### Step 11: Shutdown the Raspberry Pi
 Now that the software has been updated we are done with the Raspberry Pi for now and can turn it off.
 We could do this through the GUI with the mouse but since we already have a terminal window open, here’s a command to turn off the Raspberry Pi off from the command line: